It is increasingly possible the United Kingdom will leave the European Union on the 31 January 2020 without a Withdrawal Agreement in place.

 Q. Does the UK voting to leave the European Union affect my European breakdown cover?

 No, your breakdown cover will still work as usual across the EU if you have purchased the European breakdown option and are carrying your Green Card.

 Q. Does the UK voting to leave the European Union affect whether I can drive in the EU with my UK driving licence?

 If you are travelling in the EU before 31 January 2020, you can still use your UK driving licence to drive in any EU country, Norway, Iceland, Switzerland, Serbia, Andorra or Liechtenstein.
 If there is a no-deal Brexit and you are planning to be outside the UK on or after 31 January 2020, you will need to apply for an International Driving Permit (IDP) by visiting a Post Office before you travel.

 You will need to be a GB or Northern Ireland resident, over 18 and have a full UK driving licence in order to be eligible.
 You should also check the minimum driving age of the country you’re going to – although the minimum age for driving a car in the UK is 17, other countries may have a different minimum age.

-You can read the government’s most up-to-date guidance, including checking which Post Offices offer this service, here.
+You can read the government’s most up-to-date guidance on international driving permits, including checking which Post Offices offer this service.